abpframework/abp/docs/en/UI/Angular/Migration-Guide-v3.md

 ### Deprecated Interfaces

-Some interfaces have long been marked as deprectaed and now they are removed.
+Some interfaces have long been marked as deprecated and now they are removed.

 #### What to Do When Migrating?